Knitting has a long tradition in Norway. The oldest piece of preserved knitted material dates back to sometime between 1476 and 1525.

 Knitted sweaters, watches, jewellery and local food are things you should consider buying when you travel in Norway.

-What to shop in Norway
+What to shop for in Norway

 Loading seems to take longer than expected.